conwetlab/ckanext-datarequests/README.md

 ## Translations

 Help us to translate this extension so everyone can create data requests.
-Currently, the extension is translated to English, Spanish, German and Portuguese (BR).
-If you want to contribute with your translation, the first step is to close this repo.
+Currently, the extension is translated to English, Spanish, German and Brazilian Portuguese.
+If you want to contribute with your translation, the first step is to clone this repo and move to the `develop` branch.
 Then, create the locale for your translation by executing:

 ```
 python setup.py init_catalog -l <YOUR_LOCALE>